sliponit/auth0-siwe-vue-app/README.md

 Submission for https://amsterdam.ethglobal.com/

-An attempt at understanding a bit more the process when using [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) and [SIWE](https://login.xyz)
+A graphical attempt at understanding a bit more the process when using [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) and [Sign-in with ethereum](https://login.xyz)

 The submission is two-fold: